panama69/RandomQuotes-K8s/Readme.md

     - Use the endpoint IP address from earlier.
 For example `https://172.18.135.254:6443`
     - Ensure the checkbox `Skip TLS Verification` is checked to make things easier.
     - Use the token account you created from earlier.
-    - Use the local worker pool from earlier.
+    - Use the Local K8s Worker Pool from earlier.
     - Update the health check to use an execution container.
 For the image use `octopuslabs/k8s-workertools:1.29.0`
 - Go to Library -> Git Credentials.
     - Add a new GitHub PAT token for your user.